Timon33/quant_frame/README.md

 # Quant Frame
-Quant Frame is a back-testing and walk-forward engine, designed for algorithmic option trading.
+Quant Frame is a back-testing and walk-forward engine, designed for algorithmic trading.

 ## Framework Structure